jonlaing/effex/ARCHITECTURE.md

 ## Scope and Lifecycle

-Effect-UI relies heavily on Effect's `Scope` for lifecycle management:
+Effex relies heavily on Effect's `Scope` for lifecycle management:

 1. **Element creation** runs in a scope
 2. **Reactive subscriptions** are forked into that scope